Vietnamese street food guide: 7 must-try dishes in 2026

 Though most vendors and cafes accept card payments, some don’t.
 It’s wise to carry some local currency (Dong) for quick purchases.

-Where can you find the best street food in Vietnam?
+Where to find the best street food in Vietnam

 The best places to relish Vietnamese street food are Old Quarter, Ben Thanh Market, Dong Ba Market, Con Market, Cai Rang Floating Market, and Hoi An’s Night Market.